What's the True Cost of Software Defects?

 Software Defects Cost Less When Caught Early

 The cost of finding and fixing a defect increases at each stage of the application lifecycle.
-That's because problems in code are easier to fix — before they impact other parts of the program.
+Problems in code are easier to fix before they impact other parts of the program.
+That's why it's so important to implement different types of software testing early.

 It's possible that a defect found just before product release could be shown to a developer and fixed in a few minutes.